Nithiya99/loan-api/Documentation/CustomerCreateLoanAPI.md

 **Customer Create Loan**
 ----
   Authenticated customer can send a loan request. <br>
-  &nbsp;&nbsp;&nbsp; If customer exists in 'users' table, the customer is an authenticated customer.
+  &nbsp;&nbsp;&nbsp; For this app, it is assumed that if the customer exists in the 'users' table, he/she is authenticated.
+In normal scenario, the user will be checked if he is valid through their session token.

  **URL**: /loan